Mobile meeting scheduling for Webex

 Background

 You couldn't schedule meetings in the Webex mobile apps.
 This meant users didn’t have the flexibility for on-the-go work they needed.
+So, I had to design it from scratch.

 You couldn't schedule meetings in the Webex mobile apps.
 This meant users didn’t have the flexibility for on-the-go work they needed.
+So, I had to design it from scratch.

 Research